Tyler O'Neill Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.5 K/9, the sixth-best in the league.
+- The 9.3 strikeouts per nine innings compiled by the Giants pitching staff ranks ninth in the league.

-- The Giants have a 4.69 team ERA that ranks 21st among all league pitching staffs.
+- The Giants have the 20th-ranked team ERA among all MLB pitching staffs (4.47).

-- The Giants rank 21st in baseball in home runs allowed (29 total, 1.4 per game).
+- Giants pitchers combine to rank 21st in baseball in home runs given up (29 total, 1.3 per game).

-- Cobb (0-1 with a 2.79 ERA and 22 strikeouts in 19 1/3 innings pitched) gets the start for the Giants, his fifth of the season.
+- Brebbia gets the call to start for the Giants, his first this season.

-- His most recent appearance came in relief on Sunday when the righty threw 2/3 innings against the New York Mets while allowing hits.
+- The 32-year-old righty came out of the bullpen in his most recent outing this season, one of 10 appearances so far.

-- The 35-year-old has an ERA of 2.79, with 10.2 strikeouts per nine innings, in four games this season.
-Opponents have a .313 batting average against him.
+- In 10 appearances this season, he has put up a 5.63 ERA and averages 13.5 strikeouts per nine innings while opposing batters are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.